gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 == Results

-The results of executing the interval analysis with loop unrolling on the `loopproject.tip` example file with the following command: `./tip -interval wlrw vubexamples/loopproject.tip` can be seen in @interval-loop-results.
+The results of executing the interval analysis with loop unrolling on the `loopproject.tip` example file with the following command: `./tip -interval wlrw vubexamples/loopproject.tip`, can be seen in @interval-loop-results.

-// TODO: Update image
 #figure(
   image(
     "images/interval-loop.png",